denysvitali/texparser/README.md

 extend the TeX parsing code so that it could convert the article abstracts to HTML without requiring TeX4HT.
-This aspect is no longer required as JMLR W&amp;CP now generate the HTML files from the `.bib` file associated with the proceedings, but the `html` part of the TeX parser library allows the translation of code fragments, such as author name or article title, so it can be rendered in Java's `HTMLDocument`, which makes the GUI look a bit tidier.
+This aspect is no longer required as JMLR W&amp;CP now generate the HTML files from the `.com.dickimawbooks.texparserlib.bib` file associated with the proceedings, but the `com.dickimawbooks.texparserlib.html` part of the
+TeX parser library allows the translation of code fragments, such as author name or article title, so it can be rendered in Java's `HTMLDocument`, which makes the GUI look a bit tidier.